 Meet our Organizers: Julia from Graffiti Art Programming in Winnipeg

-Looking back on the 2019 celebrations, we want to highlight some exceptional organizers who help make the Culture Days weekend what it is across Canada.
+Looking back on the 2019 celebrations, we want to highlight some exceptional organizers who help make the Culture Days celebration what it is across Canada.
 Julia Wake is the Programs Director at Graffiti Art Programming Inc. (GAP), an organization that promotes arts and culture in Winnipeg through a variety of workshops, events and exhibitions, most of them stemming from hip-hop culture.
 We wanted to learn a bit more about what they do and their engagement with young Winnipeggers through the arts.
 Here’s what Julia had to say.

 Can you briefly describe the purpose and mission of GAP and its programs?

 Graffiti Art Programming Inc., also known as GAP, is a community arts organization that offers fun and educational workshops to people of all ages, skill levels and backgrounds.
 Although our programming is rooted in hip-hop culture, we offer free workshops and mentorship opportunities in various mediums and styles, including visual arts, dance, music, and podcasting.
 GAP also runs the Graffiti Gallery, an exhibition space that features emerging and established artists working outside of institutional expectations, with a focus on contemporary graffiti and street art.
 One of our main goals at GAP is to keep arts and culture accessible to everyone in Winnipeg by offering all of our programming for free, and ensuring that the programming we offer is relevant to the community in which we are located.